 If you are a refugee and you would like advice and information on issues regarding education, school, studying, youth or family, please contact the info point for the Senate Department for Education, Youth and Families.

 How can I obtain a school-leaving certificate?

-Firstly, find out about the German school system.
+Firstly, find out about the Berlin school system.